AlexanderEllis/a2-clients/README.md

 Client 1: Client that sends HELLO, reads HELLO_ACK and CLIENT_LIST, sends CLIENT_LIST_REQ, reads client list, then sends EXIT
 - This is a normal client that just connects and reads the client list.

-Client 2: Client that sends HELLO, sends CHAT, then sends EXIT.
+Client 2: Client that sends HELLO, then reads messages forever.
+- This is super helpful client that just prints out whatever messages it gets.
+Run this while running all of the others to test whether messages are getting through.

-Client 3: Client that sends HELLO, reads message, then sends EXIT.
+Client 3: Client that sends HELLO to client2, sends CHAT, then sends EXIT.
-- Can be used in coordination with client 2, if you run this one first.
-- Different client ID than the one before.

 Client 4: Client that sends 1/2 of HELLO headers, then second half of HELLO headers. the 1/2 of CHAT, then second half of chat.
 - This will test the partial message for headers.